 These limitations include:

-• Should we have concern that a child or youth under the age of 16 has been or is at risk of being abused, either physicallyor sexually, emotionally maltreated, or neglected (including a failure or inability of caregivers to follow through on services necessary to alleviate significant emotional or developmental difficulties), we are legally required to contact the Children’s Aid Society.
+• We are required to contact child protection services, when we have concerns that a child or youth under the age of 16 has been or is at risk of being abused, either physically or sexually, emotionally maltreated or neglected.
 For youth aged 16 or 17, we may make a report where we have a reasonable suspicion that the youth may be in need of protection.

-• Should we have concern that someone is at risk for suicide or seriously threatens the safety of others, we have an ethical obligation, and a legal responsibility, to disclose information to those who would help ensure safety (e.g., police).
+• When we have concern that a child or adult is at risk for serious self-harm, suicide or threatens the safety of others, we have a responsibility to involve emergency services (e.g. police or hospital services)

 ROCK is required to limit access to a client file if it is believed that the information in the file might be harmful to someone or might place someone at risk of harm.

-ROCK requires a client’s and/or parent/legal guardian’s written or verbal consent before sharing or receiving information, including personal health information, with other persons outside of this agency and would discuss this with you in advance; please refer to the limitations of confidentiality.
+With your informed consent, we may collect and share your information with other persons and health providers outside ROCK that are needed to provide the best service to you and to ensure good continuity of care.
+ROCK requires your written or verbal consent before sharing or receiving personal health information, with other persons outside of this agency and would discuss this with you in advance; please refer to the limitations of confidentiality.

-Every four years, ROCK is accredited and in the process your file may be reviewed.
-On occasion client files may be reviewed by a clinician’s governing college (e.g., the college of psychologists) to ensure that appropriate processes are being followed in accordance with the standards and guidelines set out for professionals.
+On occasion client files may be reviewed by a clinician's governing college or our accrediting body to ensure that appropriate processes are being followed in accordance with the standards and guidelines set out for professionals.

 If you have concerns about the collection, use, or disclosure of your/your child's personal health information, please contact our privacy officer: firstname.lastname@example.org